-After completing the college’s television program, Brown returned to San Diego for a vibrant career in the music industry.
+After completing the college’s television program, Councilman Brown returned to San Diego for a vibrant career in music.
 His involvement in television production led to handling the promotion and management of artists for almost two decades.
-He worked with such notables as Sprung Monkey, Funkdoobiest, and the artist who defined his company, reggae legend Eek-A-Mouse — all while staying close to his cultural roots and promoting contemporary, as well as traditional Native American Music.
-This combined effort earned him The Musician’s Advocate Award from The American Society of Young Musicians in 2004.
+Councilman Brown has worked with such notables as Sprung Monkey, Funkdoobiest, and the artist who defined his company, reggae legend Eek-A-Mouse — all while staying close to his cultural roots and promoting contemporary as well as traditional Native American Music.
+This combined effort earned Councilman Brown the Musician’s Advocate Award from the American Society of Young Musicians in 2004.
 He then went on to win the Producers Award for The Red Corn Band’s ‘Still No Good’ album at The Native American Music Awards in 2008.
-After a successful career in the music business, Brown focused on the future of his tribe and turned his efforts back to politics and public administration.
+After a successful career in the music business, Councilman Brown focused on the future of his tribe and turned his efforts back to politics and public administration.

-Brown has been married to Fawn Lily Brown, a member of The Yakama Tribe (WA), since 1996 and, coincidentally, a member of a prominent music, film and political family in Indian Country.
-They have four children: daughters MorningStorm and MistyEve, and sons Adrian Kenyon and Nijel Lee.
+Councilman Brown has been married to Fawn Lily Brown, a member of the Yakama Tribe (WA), since 1996 and, coincidentally, a member of a prominent music, film and political family in Indian Country.
+They have four children: daughters MorningStorm and MistyEve, and sons Adrian Kenyon and Nijel Lee, and their first grandchild was born in December of 2018, Mika Mungia-Brown.
 The family lives in Alpine, CA on the Viejas Indian Reservation, along with his extended family.